thosgood/this-weeks-finds/markdown/201-250/week215.md

 >     Frobenius conjugacy class of Q   Frobenius conjugacy class of f
 >     Artin L-function                 Selberg zeta function

-(Here by \"prime ideal of K\" we mean a prime ideal in the ring of algebraic integers of K.)
+(Here by "prime ideal of K" we mean a prime ideal in the ring of algebraic integers of K.)

-But this is more than an analogy: there\'s even a way to associate number fields to certain hyperbolic surfaces!
+But this is more than an analogy: there's even a way to associate number fields to certain hyperbolic surfaces!
 The reason is that often Fuchsian groups will consist of matrices whose entries lie in some number field.